dirigible-io/dirigible-io.github.io/docs-help/docs/development/concepts/rest.md

 - You can use configuration objects.
 They are holding the configuration that the `rs` API produces.
 - You can start with a configuration object and then enhance or override the configuration using the `rs` API.

-> _**Configuration objects**
+!!!
+Info "Configuration objects"
 	A configuration object is a JS object with canonical structure that the *http-rs* can interpret.
 We will discuss its schema later on in this guide.
 For now, let's just consider that it's the same thing that the rs-fluent API will actually produce behind the scenes so it's a completely valid alternative and complement to the rs-fluent API configuration approach.
-Refer to the [Advanced](#advanced) section for more details on using configuration objects._
+	Refer to the [Advanced](#advanced) section for more details on using configuration objects.

-#### Defining service resources
+### Defining service resources

 > resource(sPath, oConfiguration?)

 Resources are the top-level configuration objects that represent an [HTTP (server) resource](https://en.wikipedia.org/wiki/Web_resource), for which we will be defining a protocol.
 Each resource is identified by a URL on the server.
 You can have multiple resources per service configuration, provided that their URLs do not overlap.

-> _**Resource vs Path vs Resource Path**
+!!!
+Info "Resource vs Path vs Resource Path"
 	As per the REST terms, a resource is an abstraction or a server-side resource that can be a file, a dynamically generated content, or a procedure (although the last is considered heresy by purists).
 It's virtually anything hosted on a server that has an address and can be accessed with a standard HTTP method.
-It is often referred to as *path* or *resource path* due to its singular most notable identifying characteristic.
-But to be precise, *path* is only a property of the resource.
-As far as configuration is concerned, the resource defines the configuration scope for which we define method handlers and constraints, and is identifiable by its *path* property._
+It is often referred to as "path" or "resource path" due to its singular most notable identifying characteristic.
+But to be precise, "path" is only a property of the resource.
+As far as configuration is concerned, the resource defines the configuration scope for which we define method handlers and constraints, and is identifiable by its "path" property.

-#### Resource paths and path templates
+### Resource paths and path templates

-The `sPath` string parameter _(`mandatory`)_ of the `resource()` method will serve as the resource URL.
-It is relative to the location where the JavaScript service is running _(e.g. `/services/v4/my-application/api/my-service.js`)_.
-No path _(`""`)_, request directly to the JavaScript service root _(`""`)_ path.
+The `sPath` string parameter (mandatory) of the `resource()` method will serve as the resource URL.
+It is relative to the location where the JavaScript service is running (e.g. `/services/v4/my-application/api/my-service.js`).
+No path (`""`), request directly to the JavaScript service root (`""`) path.
 The path can also be a URL template, i.e. parameterized.
 For example consider the path template: